joshrendek/joshrendek.com/content/post/2018-06-15-13-years-of-remote-work.md

 draft: true
 ---

 In one form or another I've worked remotely since 2005 (with a brief mix of remote/onsite for about 2 years).
-This post will document some of the things I've found that are instrumental in having a succesful remote work life and ensuring you join a great remote team.
+I'm going to put together a list below of the things I've found that are instrumental in having a succesful remote work life and ensuring you join a great remote team.

 Why I like working remote